opencobra/cobratoolbox/README.md

 Introduction
 ============
 MgPipe is a MATLAB based pipeline to integrate microbial abundances (coming from metagenomic data) with constraint based modeling, creating individuals' personalized models.
-Almost all the pipeline is parallelized and the outputs saved in open format.
+Almost all the pipeline is parallelized and the output can be saved in open format.
 The pipeline is divided in 3 parts:
 [PART 1] Analysis on individuals' specific microbes abundances are computed.
 Individuals’ metabolic diversity in relation to microbiota size and disease presence as well as Classical multidimensional scaling (PCoA) on individuals' reaction repertoire are examples.
-[PART 2]: 1 Constructing a global metabolic model (setup) containig all the microbes listed in the study.
+[PART 2]: 1 Constructing a global metabolic model (setup) containing all the microbes listed in the study.
 2 Building individuals' specific models integrating abundance data retrieved from metagenomics.
-For each organism, reactions are coupled to objective function.
+For each organism, reactions are coupled to their objective function.
 [PART 3] Simulations under different diet regimes.
 Set of standard analysis to apply to the personalized models.
-PCA of computed MNPCs of patients as for example.
+PCA of computed MNPCs of individuals as for example.

 **WARNING :**Please take into consideration only the files listed in this document.
 Everything present in the folder but not listed and explained in this document is to be considered not relevant or obsolete.